 The polyester powder also comes in a huge variety of colors and finishes allowing you to pick the product according to your preferences.
 Considered to be among the best options for a coating, it isn’t surprising that there are not very many downsides to using it.
 If you are coating any pieces that will permanently remain outside and need good durability and wearability, this is one of the best options for you.

 3- Epoxy-Polyester Hybrids

-Epoxy-Polyester Hybrids are a kind of polyester that is mixed with epoxy to form a hybrid material.
-They remain quite similar to pure epoxy but provide the kind of weather protection that epoxy alone cannot.
+This type of coating is a kind of polyester that is mixed with epoxy to form a hybrid material that remains quite similar to pure epoxy but provides the kind of weather protection that epoxy alone cannot.

 The hybrids can be mixed at various ratios to draw out the characteristics of polyester and epoxy alike.

 The polyester works to enhance the resistance to overbaking when you compare it with pure epoxy while also creating a smooth, thin film.
 Beyond this, having a combination of these two materials makes them more economical than what you could expect with straight epoxy.

 The polyester does a good job of reducing both chemical and corrosion resistance and doesn’t bring in any additional outdoor weather-ability, however.

 Hybrids are commonly used on items that need a nice cosmetic appearance along with practical functionality and are used in many of the same areas where you would use epoxy.
 These coatings are usually found on household items and indoor appliances such as shelving, power tools, furniture, interior lighting, washers, dryers, and stoves.